jdwoo090/jdwoo090/README.md

 - Hello, I’m Jackson Woodside (jdwoo)!
 - I’m interested in coding and have been learning/implementing code on my own and for school since elementary!
-- My most recently learned languages were Sheme and Prolog.
+- My most recently learned languages was Go.
 - Most of my repos are private, so commits/additions may seem sparse (since most are not available to view on the publicly facing profile).

 <!---